 Various updates were made so that Privy is able to address the takeaways identified above:

 - The Privy platform allows users, even those on the free plan, to handle their customer data in a GDPR compliant manner.
-For example, Privy collects the opt-in timestamp, IP address, and campaign of each of your contacts who register through a Privy-powered form.
+For example, Privy collects the opt-in timestamp, IP address, and display of each of your contacts who register through a Privy-powered form.

 - Visitors to your site who are presented with a Privy form can only submit their personal information by intentionally taking the action of typing in their information and submitting the form.
 Our GDPR friendly templates include consent text next to the form submission buttons for additional transparency.

-- Privy collects the opt-in timestamp, IP address, and campaign of each of your contacts who register through a Privy-powered form.
+- Privy collects the opt-in timestamp, IP address, and display of each of your contacts who register through a Privy-powered form.
 This and any other collected analytics information are easily reviewable on the contact's profile.

 If you need to respond to an individual’s deletion request, Privy makes it incredibly quick and easy for you to access that customer’s data in your Privy account, and if requested, delete it with the click of a button.
 If your customer would like a fully GDPR compliant removal from Privy or has a different data subject request, please refer to this article.